ashoka250/Bar-Charts/README.md

 # Bar and line charts using Chart.JS

-Bar and line charts that uses demo data to build versatile charts using chartJS.
+Bar and line charts that uses demo data to build versatile charts using Chart.JS.
 The charts can be easily integrated into any existing system.

 ## Tech
 This project uses following tech stack: